-- Air volume meter calibrations: All gas meters are calibrated annually. - Balance calibrations: Laboratory balances used for weighing filters are calibrated and checked annually. - Procedure reviews: General review of laboratory and field procedures is carried out regularly, and task observations are undertaken to ensure that the recommended methods are being followed correctly.
+- Air volume meter calibrations: All gas meters are calibrated annually. - Balance calibrations: Laboratory balances used for weighing filters are calibrated and checked annually. - Real time TSP calibrations Monitors are flow calibrated quarterly. - Procedure reviews: General review of laboratory and field procedures is carried out regularly, and task observations are undertaken to ensure that the recommended methods are being followed correctly.

-The Head of Sustainability is responsible for ensuring the above checks are undertaken.
-Records are kept of calibrations and reviews.
+Senior Environmental staff are responsible for ensuring the above checks are undertaken.
+Records are kept of calibrations and reviewed.